 - When to Plant: Plant tropical varieties when the temperature will stay between 57 and 85 degrees Fahrenheit for the 10- to 15-month growing season.
 Plant northern ornamentals in early spring.
 In frost-free areas, plant in late winter.

-- USDA Zones: 9-11; some cultivars are hardy to zone 4
+- USDA Zones: 10-11; some ornamental cultivars are hardy to zone 6

 - Sun Exposure: Full sun, limited shade